onkelfiets/saleor-plugin-auth0/README.md

 # saleor-plugin-auth0

-A simple plugin to use auth0 authentication
+A simple plugin to use auth0 authentication.
+Early stage development!